Recessed Lighting vs Track Lighting: Which Is Better for Your Space?

 What Is Recessed Lighting?

 Often called “pot lights” or “downlights,” this type of lighting is installed in a hollow opening in the ceiling.
 A bulb is hidden in its own socket, leaving a seamless, clean look on your ceiling.
 Once in place, they shine downward in a clean, streamlined manner.
 This is a pro for anyone looking for a modern lighting solution.
 They can also be placed in organized, symmetrical patterns, great for ambient lighting.
-This gives you the option to space them out however you please, allowing you to illuminate certain areas and get rid of unwanted shadows and dark spots.
-Recessed lighting is perfect for anyone looking to have their lights tucked away, free of hanging ceiling fixtures, and leaving you with a room that feels taller.
+This gives you the option to space them out however you please, allowing you to illuminate certain areas and eliminate unwanted shadows and dark spots.
+Shop recessed lighting for a modern, streamlined look, perfect for anyone looking to have their lights tucked away, free of hanging ceiling fixtures, and leaving you with a room that feels taller.

 However, while we are encouraging recessed lighting, there are some cons about this specific type of lighting as well.
 Due to the hollow spaces being carved out for the holes, once these lights are installed, there is no way to remove them without patching and rewiring.
 They require very thoughtful placement, as it is not ideal to remove a light placement and remap it.
 Recessed lights are also limited to certain ceilings, not recommended for concrete ceilings or anything without attic access.
 They require a more complex installation process.
 You are also left with less versatile track lighting, although direction can be adjusted with gimbal trims.